Pumpkin Swirl Cheesecake

 Be careful not to overmix the cheesecake batter!
 Beating too much can cause cracks.

-There’s also a water bath involved that you don’t see here.
+There’s also a water bath involved that isn’t shown here.
 I talk about it below.

 Do I have to use a water bath?

 I always groaned and even rolled my eyes at the thought of cheesecake water baths.
-And I never bothered with them until the pumpkin cheesecake I based this recipe on that I mentioned at the beginning of this post.
+And I never bothered with them until the pumpkin cheesecake I based this recipe on, which I mentioned at the beginning of this post.

 If you don’t mind your cheesecake looking like the photo below, then you don’t need to do the water bath.
 My cheesecake looked perfect coming out of the oven but cracked while cooling.

-If you’d like your cheesecake to look like the other photos in this post, then you have to use a water bath.
+If you’d like your cheesecake to resemble the other photos in this post, you must use a water bath.

 I’ve only posted two other full-sized non-vegan cheesecakes: this Keto Cheesecake and this Keto Pumpkin Cheesecake.